 The humic material we’re after is a part of the soil that holds recycled nutrients.
 It is usually darker and moister than the rest of the soil.

 Compost goes through three thermal phases, but essentially it needs to get really hot.
 Why?
-When compost reaches 70 ºC, pathogens are killed off, making it safe for plants and humans.
+When it reaches 70 ºC, pathogens are killed off, making it safe for plants and humans.

 As organic resources are depleted and converted, the process slows and compost begins to cool and mature.
 The entire process should take about four weeks.